interpretAMR/AMRrulesCuration/syntax.md

+## Purpose
-We need to be able to encode the following types of AMR variants:
+Goal is to encode AMRrules for the following types of AMR variants:
-- Gene detected
+- Gene presence detected
 - Amino acid substitution or insertion
 - Nucleotide substitution or insertion
-- Gene truncated
+- Gene truncated (loss of function)
-- Mutation in promoter region (substitution, deletion or insertion, including insertion sequences)
+- Mutation in promoter region (substitution, deletion or insertion, including IS)
-- Allelic or gene copy number changes
+- Gene copy number changes
+- Mutations in multi-copy genes (e.g. 23S rRNA)
-- Low frequency variants
+- Low frequency variants (i.e. heterozygosity)

-Where possible we wish to encode the mutations in a HGVS compliant standard.
+Where possible we aim to encode the mutations in a [HGVS]([https://hgvs-nomenclature.org/stable/](https://hgvs-nomenclature.org/stable/recommendations/general/)) compliant way.

 ## ‘mutation’ syntax and ‘variation type’
-It was considered that all examples submitted could be adequately addressed using a combination of ‘gene’, ‘mutation’ (based on HGVS [syntax](https://hgvs-nomenclature.org/stable/recommendations/summary/), with some modifications) and ‘variation type’ (based on hAMRonization field, with some additions).
+It was considered that all examples submitted could be adequately addressed using a combination of ‘gene’, ‘mutation’ (based on [HGVS syntax](https://hgvs-nomenclature.org/stable/recommendations/summary/), with some modifications) and ‘variation type’ (based on [hAMRonization](https://github.com/pha4ge/hAMRonization/tree/master/schema) field '[Genetic Variation Type](https://github.com/pha4ge/hAMRonization/blob/master/hAMRonization/constants.py)', with some additions).

-Specific examples of each AMR variant are shown below, with proposed mutation syntax and variation types for each:
+Specific examples of each AMR variant are shown below, with proposed mutation syntax and variation types for each (note that other fields required for rule definition, like organism, refseq accession, context, PMID are not included here for simplicity, as they are not essential to illustrate how to define a specific _kind_ of variation):

 | ID     | gene   | mutation           | variation type              | drug          | category  |